mikitex70/redmine_drawio/README.md

 With an``.svg`` attachment name extension the image format is handled as SVG+XML; like the PNG+XML, this is an SVG image with an embedded XML source of the diagram (the diagram must be created with the *draw.io editor*, normal SVG are displayed but cannot be edited).

+**WARNING**: SVG images can introduce [XSS(Cross-Site Scripting)](https://en.wikipedia.org/wiki/Cross-site_scripting) security issues.
+For internet deploys make sure the `Enable SVG diagrams` configuration options is unchecked, so the svg diagrams will rendered as a base64 encoded image (no XSS issues, same quality, but hyperlinks will not work).

 From version `1.0.0` are also supported diagrams in XML format (as used with the old `drawio` macro).